YSKAA423/Diamond_Price_Predictor_FastAPI_Docker/README.md

 - Access the API at `http://localhost:8000`.

 Note: Due to file size limitations on GitHub, the model file isn't included here.
 Pulling the pre-built Docker image (docker pull yskaa/diamond_price_predictor:1.0) is the recommended setup method for ease of use, as it avoids the need for the model file.
-For those who prefer building the image manually, the model file will need to be placed in the directory after downloading from an alternative source (link coming soon).
+For those who prefer building the image manually, the model file will need to be placed in the directory after obtaining it from an alternative source.

 ### 2. Local Setup (Without Docker)